 Unfortunately not.
 Please don’t try!
 You need something like a Blendtec or Vitamix.

-I’ve read a few different guides and it seems like most people recommend this Cuisinart.
+I’ve read a few different guides and it seems like most people recommend this Ninja.

 Adding things to the peanut butter: